USEPA/pybeepop/README.md

 ## API Documentation

-Documentation of the pybeepop API can be found at: https://usepa.github.io/pybeepop/.
+Documentation of the pybeepop+ API can be found at: https://usepa.github.io/pybeepop/.

 ## Compiling BeePop+ on Linux